time-series-machine-learning/tsml-eval/_tsml_research_resources/soton/iridis/iridis_python.md

 The default queue for CPU jobs is _batch_.

 You can simply run `sh classification_experiments.sh` or alternativley write a SLURM script to request the job.
-An example slurm script is found in this directory for running classification_experiments.sh.
+An example SLURM script is found in this directory for running classification_experiments.sh.

 **NOTE: Ensure that anything you run has execution permissions with** `chmod +x SCRIPT_NAME.